 When the lever handle is pushed down, the spindle bar (which passes through the door and the tubular latch inside the door) rotates allowing the door to be opened.
 Lever Latch door handles is normally found on doors leading into the living and dining rooms as they don’t require any type of locking.
-These handles are are also easy to install and use plus are available in a huge variety of styles and finishes with Hiatt Hardware
+These handles are also easy to install and use plus are available in a huge variety of styles and finishes with Hiatt Hardware

 What tubular latch do I need for my lever latch door handle?